 For a morning or afternoon visit, be sure to stop by the Plymouth Historical Museum.
 Comprised of both regular and seasonal exhibits, this is a great place to begin your journey around town while brushing up on local history.
 Limited on time?
 Don’t miss the Lincoln Collection, a room filled with priceless artifacts from the life and time period of our 16th president.
 As our tour guide explained, this exhibit includes pieces that the Smithsonian and Henry Ford Museum would “love to get their hands on,” such as original signed documents and locks of Abraham Lincoln’s hair.

-The Plymouth Historical Museum also hosts several lectures and special events throughout the year, such as themed tea parties (Downton Abbey for adults and Frozen for children) and a “Ghost Walk” tour that helps bring the past of downtown Plymouth to life.
+The Plymouth Historical Museum also hosts several lectures and special events throughout the year, such as themed tea parties and a “Ghost Walk” tour that helps bring the past of downtown Plymouth to life.

 Take your pick of boutiques, jewelry, art (you name it!) as you shop downtown Plymouth’s unique shops.
 No matter what your interests are, there’s plenty to see–so make sure to bring your friends and family along!

 Although I’ve been to Plymouth a handful of times, I’ve barely scratched the surface of all the tasty cuisine this wonderful place has to offer.
 That being said, here are a few eateries that are worth the trip:

 For a quality, sit-down meal you can enjoy with family or a large group of friends, head to Station 885 in the Old Village (an area I look forward to exploring further!), Karl’s Cabin (just outside of downtown), or Box Bar downtown (order off of the specials menu–especially if the special is meatloaf).
 For burgers, I like The Burger Spot for its fresh, unique ingredients and Jay’s Stuffed Burgers for its ability to satisfy even the most ravenous of appetites.